PruneGCN/SepLLM/readme.md

 # Training

-You can install the required package in the requirements.txt.
-You are recommended to build a independent conda environment (or pyenv, etc.) to do this.
+You can install the required packages in the requirements.txt.
+You are recommended to build an independent conda environment (or pyenv, etc.) to do this.
 Our code is based on the code framework [GPTNeoX](https://github.com/EleutherAI/gpt-neox).